 So, service providers need to thinking less about how much a software solution costs and more about the business capabilities that the solution makes possible.
 Only by making an ROI-based decision can you really know how much money you can save and how much better your service will be.

-If you’re in the copy/print industry and interested in a credible, comprehensive ROI calculation for your MPS operation, please contact us or send us an email at firstname.lastname@example.org.
+If you’re in the office print and document management industry and interested in a credible, comprehensive ROI calculation for your MPS operation, please send us an email at firstname.lastname@example.org.